 Sensica’s device is a lot larger than many on our rundown and a tad bulky, balanced out by its cordless design, which assists with targeting more enthusiastically to-arrive at areas, as well as the freedom to use it in any room, as opposed to having to sit by an attachment.

-When it landed on our doorstep it was fit to be used straight away, with a skintone-detection option and six energy settings to browse.
-There’s two heads to pick between, a large treatment window and an exact head, which combined can be used on legs, arms, stomach, back, shoulders, bikini area, underarms and face.
+When it landed on our doorstep it was fit to be used straight away, with a skin tone-detection option and six energy settings to browse.
+There are two heads to pick between, a large treatment window and an exact head, which combined can be used on legs, arms, stomach, back, shoulders, bikini area, underarms, and face.